Interview

 “I may try to persuade you, but you’ll have the final say.
 That will be in the contract.”

 “What if I just don’t like your writing?”
-She was looking at me intensely now.
+She was looking at me intently now, her eyebrows furrowed very slightly.

-She was silent, then took her phone out of her gold lame handbag and pressed it a couple of times.
+She was silent for a moment, then took her phone out of her gold lame handbag and pressed it a couple of times.

 “I’ll have to think about it,” she said finally.
 “Now I have to go.”